 It’s a super short, slightly inclined walk along a paved pathway to the viewpoint.
 It’s an easy stop while visiting Joshua Tree with kids.

-Another popular roadside attraction in the Joshua Tree National Park is the Cholla Cactus Garden.
+Another popular thing to do with kids in Joshua Tree National Park is the Cholla Cactus Garden.
 The Cholla Cactus literally glows in the brilliant California sun and getting to see thousands of them growing side-by-side in a huge garden is a pretty impressive sight.

-For our final day in Joshua Tree National Park we decided to do one last big hike in the Black Rock Canyon area, a region of the park we hadn’t yet explored.
+For our final day in Joshua Tree National Park with kids we decided to do one last big hike in the Black Rock Canyon area, a region of the park we hadn’t yet explored.

-The NPS rates this hike as “strenuous”, but it’s one of the easiest “strenuous” hikes we’ve ever done.
+The NPS rates the Panorama Loop hike as “strenuous”, but it’s one of the easiest “strenuous” hikes we’ve ever done.
 Despite being out of the main area of the park, we felt the beauty of this area makes it one of the best places to visit in Joshua Tree National Park.

 For more information, read about hiking the Panorama Loop in Joshua Tree with kids.